New York Daily News: Daily News

 In October 1990, the Allied Printing Trades Council (APTC) organized a strike at the New York Daily News.
 This button badge shows a mock newspaper front page, with the masthead "Real News," including a camera logo like in the Daily News' own, and the headline, "Working to Save the Daily News."

 In 1982 and again in the early 1990s during a newspaper strike, the Daily News almost went out of business.
 In the 1982 instance, the parent Tribune Company offered the tabloid up for sale.
 In 1991, millionaire Robert Maxwell offered financial assistance to the News to help it stay in business.
 Upon his death later that year, the News seceded from his publishing empire which soon splintered under questions about whether Maxwell had the financial backing to sustain it.
 Existing management, led by editor James Willse, held the News together in bankruptcy; Willse became interim publisher after buying the paper from the Tribune Company.
 Mort Zuckerman bought the paper in 1993.

-The News at one time maintained local bureaus in the Bronx, Brooklyn, and Queens.
-The newspaper still shares offices at City Hall, and within One Police Plaza with other news agencies.

 In January 2012, former News of the World and New York Post editor Colin Myler was appointed editor-in-chief of the Daily News.
 Myler was replaced by his deputy Jim Rich in September 2015.
+The Daily News at one time maintained local bureaus in the Bronx, Brooklyn, and Queens, which were discontinued in 2015.
+Since then, the Daily News has no longer had staff who focused exclusively on one borough.
 As of May 2016, it was the ninth-most widely circulated daily newspaper in the United States.
 In 2019, it was ranked eleventh.

 On September 4, 2017, Tronc (now Tribune Publishing), the publishing operations of the former Tribune Company (which had spun out its publishing assets to separate them from its broadcast assets), announced that it had acquired the Daily News.
 Tronc had bought the Daily News for $1, assuming "operational and pension liabilities".
 By the time of purchase, circulation had dropped to 200,000 on weekdays and 260,000 on Sundays.
 In July 2018, Tronc fired half of the paper's editorial staff, including the editor-in-chief, Jim Rich.
 Rich was replaced by Robert York, Publisher and Editor-in-Chief of Tronc-owned The Morning Call in Allentown, Pennsylvania.
 The paper's social media staff were included in the cut; images and memes that were later deleted were posted on its Twitter feed.
+In 2020, amid a switch to remote work caused by the COVID-19 pandemic, the Daily News closed its newsroom in Lower Manhattan.